 Why do showrooms show collections a season in advance?
 Because designers who are represented in this showrooms produce their lines on a demand basis.
 They only produce as many pieces as they receive orders for.

-If you are looking to purchase in season (you want to buy from the spring collections during spring) we suggest buying from a cash-and-carry vendor.
-Cash-and-carry refers to the idea of paying for your goods and taking them with you that same day, as opposed to waiting for your order to go into production and be shipped to you.
-Cash-and-carry vendors have already produced or imported their current collections.
+If you are looking to purchase in season (you want to buy from the spring collections during spring) we suggest buying from a fast fashion vendor.
+Fast fashion refers to the idea of paying for your goods and taking them with you that same day, as opposed to waiting for your order to go into production and be shipped to you.
+Fast fashion vendors have already produced or imported their current collections.
 They are selling what they already have available.
-Cash-and-carry vendors usually have lower price points than you would find in showrooms, and they typically do not carry designer or brand name clothing.
-Cash-and-carry vendors can be found throughout the entire Fashion District, and are often referred to simply as “wholesale” vendors.
+Fast fashion vendors usually have lower price points than you would find in showrooms, and they typically do not carry designer or brand name clothing.
+Fast fashion vendors can be found throughout the entire Fashion District, and are often referred to simply as “wholesale” vendors.

 For minimums, shipping dates, and any other specific information you must contact the individual showrooms directly as these vary depending on each business.

 For more information visit our website at www.fashiondistrict.org.